Poll: Who should Rose end up with at the end of The Glass Rose? Vote Now!

 The Glass Rose: Some of you may remember this one.
 What happened?
 Oh, it's very much still in the works; I'm just working on the skeletal system right now.
 It's going pretty well; I've got a few plot twists that I have yet to figure out (I know, right?), but other than that the outline is very plump.
 I doubt I'm ever going to repost it, cause I'm doctoring it up to be published (WOOT!).

 Across the Frozen Wasteland: This is essentially a story about sweets, secrets, courage, loneliness, and unconditional love.
 Our restauranteur Gerda has a lot to face to save a the man she loves who might not love her in return.
 What would you be willing to give up if the one you loved suddenly disappeared?
-I'm polishing up Chapter Sixteen and then I'm off to Seventeen, WOOT!
+Currently polishing off chapter twenty-three!
 Yeah, Nanowrimo!

 The Letter, All About Eve, Now, Voyager; Vertigo, The Parent Trap (Hayley Mills version), Little Mermaid, Beauty and the Beast, Singn' in the Rain, The Sound of Music, The King and I, Cat on a Hot Tin Roof, Dial M for Murder, You've Got Mail, Murder by Death, Tea and Sympathy, North by Northwest, almost everything by Alfred Hitchcock

-The Great Gatsby, Ella Enchanted, Tender is the Night, Jane Erye, Ethan Frome, The Awakening, Count of Monte Cristo, A Streetcar Named Desire, Others again, too hard to think
+The Great Gatsby, Ella Enchanted, Tender is the Night, Jane Erye, The Awakening, Count of Monte Cristo, A Streetcar Named Desire, Others again, too hard to think

 I love Chopin, Debussy, Richard Rodgers, Stephen Sondheim, Alan Menken, and a lot of the older musicals!